srleecode/blog/posts/naming-variables.md

 ### Practical rules

 When it comes to variable naming, clarity is the primary concern.
 However, well used concision can make the code more readable.
-Concision, however, by necessity makes you more reliable on context in order to derive the appropriate meaning.
+Concision, however, by necessity makes you more reliant on the context in order to derive the appropriate meaning.
 Therefore, the higher the code exploration cost and working memory cost becomes the less beneficial concision becomes.
 Some corollaries from this are:

 - The smaller scope a variable has the less costs abbreviation and concision has
 - Commonly used and readily understood abbreviations have less cost than new abbreviations. getAscOrders is better than getBlc which is meant to be get balance.
 A variable name used only a few times is not familiar nor will it become familiar.
 However, a variable name, or a function name, that is used throughout a program might be a good candidate for abbreviation.